 Log prices are affected by the supply of and demand for grade and fiber logs.
-Export log prices are particularly affected by the Japanese housing market, Chinese construction activity and the availability of logs.
+Export log prices are particularly affected by the Japanese housing market, Chinese construction activity and the availability of logs from other regions.

 WHERE WE'RE HEADED